fbi1714/moxi/README.md

 # moxi

-This is the code for the YouTube video series, where we try to turn the microbit into an indoor air quality monitor.
+This is the code for the YouTube video series ([part 1](https://youtu.be/vT4-bvHCbE0)), where we try to turn the microbit into an air quality monitor.
 The code for the end of each episode is in its respective directory.

 ## Prerequisites